jolocom/jolocom-lib/docs/interactionFlows.rst

 **Consume a Signed Credential Response**

 Back to the service side!
-The credential response encoded as a ``JSON Web Token`` has been received and the provided data is ready to consume.
+The credential response has been received and the provided data is ready to consume.
 First, decode the response:

 .. code-block:: typescript